davidfstr/dafoster.net/_posts/2018-01-20-how-to-implement-a-large-software-feature.md

 === Released.
 [1]
 ```

 I may review the engineering tasks with another member of the Engineering team if I uncover any additional details that merit review.
+In this example I do not.

 I update the estimated time for the feature on the Project Management calendar.
 If the new time estimate has significantly increased then I contact Project Management to see whether any external deadlines are impacted and to negotiate if they are.

 ### 4. Perform the engineering tasks

-This is the easy part: Develop, test, merge, repeat.
+This is the easy part: Develop, test, code review, merge, repeat.